 The following story covers one such attempt to provide hospital-grade hijabs by a Muslim fashion designer based in the US.
-We covered a similar story on The Halal Times.
+We covered a similar story in The Halal Times.

-As someone who’s worked in the health care space for more than 10 years, Hilal Ibrahim, 25, noticed a need for hospital-grade hijabs during these unprecedented times.
+As someone who’s worked in the health care space for more than 10 years, Hilal Ibrahim, 25, noticed a need for hospital-grade hijabs for hijab-wearing health care workers.

 Based on Ibrahim’s personal experience, she understood the importance of designing a product that would be efficient and beneficial for health care professionals.
-This led her to create a “health care hijab” in 2019 through her H&H (short for Henna and Hijabs) company, where she designs handmade and organic pieces for Muslim women.
+This led her to create a “health care hijab” in 2019 through her H&H (short for Henna and Hijabs) company, where she designs handmade and organic pieces for Muslim health care workers.

 Once the realities of the coronavirus pandemic set in, the Minnesota-based fashion designer took the initiative in finding a way to serve local health care providers.

-“With growing concern around having enough PPE material for front-line health care professionals, we knew a critical component around the topic was being missed — accounting for hijabs among the essential materials,” Ibrahim told “GMA.”
-“Our company decided to take quick action, which resulted in us donating our breakthrough health care hijabs to local area hospitals in Minnesota.”
+“With growing concern around having enough PPE material for front-line health care professionals, we knew a critical component around the topic was missing — accounting for hijabs among the essential materials,” Ibrahim told “GMA.”
+“Our company decided to take quick action, which resulted in us donating our breakthrough health care hijabs to local area hospitals in Minnesota and beyond.”